-The education component is designed to meet Missouri State Teaching Certification Requirements.
 This requirement must be met by all Communication Disorders Master's graduates from Truman.
-Normally, this requirement is met by completing 1) ED 603G Learning Strategies for Print Discourse, or ED 621G, Psychology of Reading and 2) ED 605G Psychology of the Exceptional Child.
-However, students who can demonstrate mastery of this material through coursework completed at another University may, with the consent of their advisor, substitute these credits with electives.
+Normally, this requirement is met by completing ED 621G Psychology of Reading.
+However, students who can demonstrate mastery of this material through coursework completed at another university may, with the consent of their advisor, substitute these credits with electives.